Leaf-Computer/lumen-blocks/.devcontainer/README.md

-# Dioxus Blocks Development Container
+# Laminar Blocks Development Container

-This directory contains configuration for a development container that provides a consistent environment for working on the Dioxus Blocks project.
+This directory contains configuration for a development container that provides a consistent environment for working on the Laminar Blocks project.

 ## Features